harlanhaskins/Personal-Site/_posts/2017-01-09-building-a-compiler-with-swift-in-llvm-part-2-ast-and-the-parser.markdown

 Once we have this, we can make use of it inside the parsers for other terms.

 Next, we'll write the parser for `Prototype`s.
-We'll want to parse a single identifier, then a left paren, then a comma-separated list of identifiers, and finally a right paren.
+We'll want to parse:

+- a single identifier, then
+- a left paren, then
+- a comma-separated list of identifiers, and finally
+- a right paren.

 But wait — we've seen this pattern before in the grammar.
 Left paren, comma-separated list, then right paren... that's very similar to the grammar for